Google Voice for Business: A Guide to VoIP Options for Your Company

 - Aug 13, 2018

-When it comes to your VoIP phone business system, you have many choices these days.
+When it comes to your business VoIP phone system, you have many choices these days.
 One of the more recent additions some small businesses are turning to is Google Voice for business.
 While medium and larger sized organizations tend to secure dedicated VoIP services, entrepreneurs and those on shoestring budgets find the lure of free services to be especially enticing.